 “You are so lucky to get to take your dog everywhere!
 How do I get my dog certified as a service dog?”

-This is a question that we service dog handlers hear all too often.
-While my personal response to this is usually a snarky: “Well first you must have a debilitating disability,” here, I will try to explain things with a little more eloquence.
+This is a question that we service dog handlers hear all too often and causes anywhere from mild annoyance to actual problems.
+While I must admit, I sometimes lose patience and respond to this question with a snarky: “Well, first you must have a debilitating disability,” there are more eloquent and educational ways to tackle to issue.

 A service dog is a dog specially trained to perform tasks which will help mitigate a person’s disability.
 This may include helping someone with mobility issues pick up items off the floor, protecting a person from harm during a seizure, or perhaps alerting someone with PTSD that another person is coming up close behind.
 Service dogs get to go everywhere with their handlers because they are a medical necessity to them.
+To tell a person they are “lucky” to take their dog everywhere is implying they are lucky to be needing a service dog in the first place.
+While there is much pride to be had as a disabled individual, most of us do not want to be told we are lucky to have disabilities.
 It is also important to note that sometimes a service dog handler will choose not to bring their dog with them, and this does not decrease the legitimacy or necessity of the dog.

-So, why shouldn’t you pretend your dog is a service dog?
-What is the harm?
+Why shouldn’t you pretend your dog is a service dog?
+Where is the harm?

 Now, imagine you own a restaurant.
 In the past week you have had someone come in with their “service dog”.
 The dog began sniffing around people’s tables, caused disturbances, maybe urinated on the floor.
 You might be tempted to tell the next service dog team to go away before even seating them at a table.
 Though, of course, this is just as illegal as passing your dog off as a service animal.